ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 commitment associated with being a member.
 Two days of travel and an attendance fee is a relatively large expenditure of time and money.
-Additionally, in-person attendance is thought to increase personal familiarity with candidates for leadership positions, although there is no mechanism to ensure any interactions.
+Additionally, in-person attendance is thought to increase personal familiarity with candidates for leadership positions and with the spirit of the IETF, although there is no mechanism to ensure any interactions.
 Finally, the NomCom interview process was largely conducted in-person at IETF meetings, so the ability to attend was a prerequisite to participate.

 Beyond the principle that the community should govern itself, selecting volunteers with a demonstrated commitment to the organization, while limiting